Occupation Double: Audience Favorite

 Julie Munger won the $10,000 scholarship and the Audience Favorite Candidate Award.

-Winning couple
+Winning couples

 The winning couple of this edition was the couple composed of Noémie Marleau and Vincent Beauregard.

 Season 15 (Dans l’Ouest, 2021)

 The 15th season, titled OD dans l'Ouest, is hosted by comedian Jay Du Temple and airs from September 23, 2021 on Noovo.